thinktandem/thinktandem.io/src/content/articles/digital-agency-onboarding-with-kalabox.md

 ## Live Long and Kalabox

 We are super excited for the latest realease of Kalabox.
 If you are new to Kalabox - go download it now!
 Trust me.
-Thank me later.
 If you ever tried Kalabox 1 or Kalabox 2 while in Beta - go dowload the latest version now!
-That's it for now - say "hi" to your Mom for me.
+The bugs are gone and it's blazing fast!
+You're welcome.